psas/psas.github.com/projects/index.markdown

 ---
 layout: page
 title: Projects
-description: "A lot of work we do spans across many launches and many rockets.
-Many of our special projects come from deep needs in the aerospace world for solutions."
+description: "The work we do spans across many launches and rockets.
+Our special projects come from deep needs in the aerospace world for solutions."
 image:
   feature: slider_hdlaunch.jpg
 ---

-**List Of Projects:**
+## Table of Contents
 * Table of Contents
 {:toc}

 ## Project Build Statuses
 Most of our software is built continuously to check for obvious compile errors.
 Here is the list of build statuses:

  - [![Build Status](https://travis-ci.org/psas/stm32.svg)](https://travis-ci.org/psas/stm32) Flight computer firmware